- Oops!Something went wrong.Please try again later.

 2) Excluding IACs and purchase price allocation adjustments and amortisations (PPAs)

-3) In 2021, discontinued operations include certain Learning operations that are under strategic review.
-In 2020, discontinued operations also included Sanoma Media Netherlands.
+3) In 2021, discontinued operations included certain Learning operations that were under strategic review.
 More information on discontinued operations’ financial performance is available on p.
-30.
+29–30 of the Interim Report.

 Analyst and investor conference

-An analyst and investor webcast and teleconference will be held in English by the President and CEO Susan Duinhoven and CFO and COO Markus Holm at 11:00.
-The live webcast can be followed via https://sanoma.videosync.fi/2021-q1-results.
+An analyst and investor conference will be held in English by the President and CEO Susan Duinhoven and CFO Alex Green today at 11:00 EET.

-To ask questions by phone during the live webcast, please join in 5–10 minutes prior to the starting time by dialing one of the following numbers:
+Management presentation is followed by a Q&A session.
+Questions can be placed through the webcast chat function or by phone.
+To ask questions by phone, please join in 5–10 minutes prior to the starting time by dialling one of the following numbers:

 Finland: +358 9 8171 0310